uchicago-cs/deepdish/doc/source/io.rst

 ``deepdish.io.save(..., compress=True)``           69             0.6            0.8
 =========================================  ==========  ==============  =============

-This particular matrix had only nonzero elements that were 1.0, which meant even more compression could be applied.
+This particular matrix had only nonzero elements that were set to 1, which meant even more compression could be applied.

 Class instances